Green Concert: Sybarite5

-With their dynamic view on 21st-century entrepreneurial musicianship, the group — comprised of SAMI MERDINIAN and SARAH WHITNEY, violins; ANGELA PICKETT, viola; LAURA METCALF, cello; and bassist LOUIS LEVITT — will conduct residencies and workshops at major institutions and conservatories including the Curtis Institute of Music, DePauw University and the New England Conservatory.
+With their dynamic view on 21st-century entrepreneurial musicianship, the group — comprised of SAMI MERDINIAN and SARAH WHITNEY, violins; ANGELA PICKETT, viola; LAURA METCALF, cello; and bassist LOUIS LEVITT — has conducted residencies and workshops at major institutions and conservatories, including the Curtis Institute of Music, DePauw University and the New England Conservatory.
 SYBARITE5 served as the resident ensemble for the American Composers Forum National Competition held in New York City in the fall of 2016.

-Highlights of recent seasons have included performances in 41 states and counting, from the Library of Congress and St. Paul (MN)’s Schubert Club to Anchorage (AK) Concert Association and Sun Valley (ID) Center for the Arts as well as concerts in their home of New York City at Carnegie Hall, Lincoln Center, and National Sawdust.
-In addition to their own groundbreaking, portable music festival Forward Festival, SYBARITE5 has appeared at Ravinia, Caramoor Center for the Arts, Wolf Trap Opera, Grand Teton Music Festival, Aspen Music Festival, Walla Walla Chamber Music Festival, Interlochen Center for the Arts, and Music in the Mountains, among many others.
+Highlights of recent seasons have encompassed performances in 41 states and counting, from the Library of Congress and St. Paul (MN)’s Schubert Club to Anchorage (AK) Concert Association and Sun Valley (ID) Center for the Arts as well as concerts in their home of New York City at Carnegie Hall, Lincoln Center, and National Sawdust.
+In addition to their own groundbreaking, portable music festival Forward Festival, SYBARITE5 has appeared at Ravinia, Caramoor Center for the Arts, Wolf Trap Opera, Grand Teton Music Festival, Aspen Music Festival, Interlochen Center for the Arts, and Music in the Mountains, among many others.
 International appearances include Canada’s Tuckamore Music Festival, the New Docta International Music Festival in Cordoba, Argentina, and the Osaka International Competition and Festa.
 SYBARITE5 was the Classical Contemporary Artist selected for the prestigious 2015/16 Mid Atlantic Arts Tour funded by the Mid Atlantic Arts Foundation, and was appointed to the New Music USA’s Impact Fund Cohort in 2016.
 The group was also awarded the Sylvia Ann Hewlett Adventurous Artist Prize from Concert Artists Guild.

 In 2015, the quintet gave the shared world premiere of BEATBOX — the very first concerto for string quintet and orchestra — written by acclaimed American composer Dan Visconti.
 The commissioning orchestras included Duluth-Superior Symphony Orchestra (MN), South Carolina Philharmonic and the Midland Symphony (MI).